 Protecting Yourself Against Wire Fraud

-This is a typical scenario that occurs: The Buyer will get an email from a real estate agent or title company where the wiring instructions have been altered.
-The Buyer then wires the money, but later finds out that the title company has not received the funds for settlement and the Buyer is out thousands of dollars to a thief.
-Or on the Seller side, the title company will get a request via the Seller’s email to wire money to a different account than previously given.
-Later to find out, it was not a valid request.
+An example of a likely fraud scenario is the following: the buyer will get an email from a real estate agent or title company with altered wiring instructions.
+The buyer then wires the money, but later finds out that the title company has not received the funds for settlement and the buyer is out thousands of dollars to a thief.

-- Prior to having your client wire funds, have them contact the intended recipient of the wire and confirm that the wire information is accurate.
+- Prior to having clients wire funds, have them contact the intended recipient of the wire and confirm that the wire information is accurate.

 - Do not open suspicious emails.
 If you do happen to open an email that looks suspicious, do not click on any links, open any attachments or reply to the email.

-- Make sure you have anti-virus technologies installed and have an up-to-date firewall.
+- Ensure you have anti-virus technologies installed and have an up-to-date firewall.

-- Do not save wiring instructions on your desktop and send to the client.
-Land Title always sends the instructions via a secured email.
+- Do not save wiring instructions on your desktop to send to the client.
+Land Title always sends its wire instructions via secure email.

-- Always double check and verify the phone number contained in the email for the intended recipient of the wire.
+- Always double check and verify the phone number provided in the email against a known number for the intended recipient of the wire.

-If you do find that your email has been hacked into or compromised, make sure to do the following things:
+If you do find that your email has been compromised, please take the following steps:

 - Immediately change all your usernames and passwords.

-- Contact any clients that may have been involved during this time.
+- Contact any clients that may have been involved during this transaction.